Cryptocurrency Regulation Global Update

 -Musa Jimoh, Central Bank of Nigeria

-In a country that is all too familiar with Ponzi and pyramid schemes, a problem they have dealt with for years, it was natural that unregulated cryptocurrencies would be an additional tool for scammers to use.
+Uganda is all too familiar with Ponzi and pyramid schemes.
+They’ve dealt with this problem for years.
+So it was natural that unregulated cryptocurrencies would be an additional tool for scammers to use.

 Chair of the Blockchain Association of Uganda, Kwame Rugunda, told ETHNews in November 2018 that, “Ugandans are familiar with these, and now the Ponzi schemes are either using cryptocurrencies or purporting to be crypto businesses and the Central Bank has warned society about them.”